larry-athey/boilermaker/Instructions/FAQ.md

 Q: Can this be used to control a pellet fed grill/smoker, such as a Traeger?

 A: No, but I have [another project](https://github.com/larry-athey/climate-czar/tree/main/CZ_Pellet_Stove_Controller_v2) that would work for that.
 Although, the precision would leave much too be desired since you can't just "put out a fire" in one of those with an ESP32 to cool it down.
+Electric smokers are easier to control, just kill the power if it's too hot.

 ---